TTumyr/node.js-test-project-one/README.md

 # node.js-test-project-one

-project on node.js for work with databases.
+a project on node.js for work with databases.
+This is purely for educational purposes.

+---

+To make this work you will need to create the file '.env' in the root folder.

+'.env' should contain the following (plain text):

+mdbCon=yourMongoDBconnection<br>
+port=portofyourchoice

+---